Wildhoney/Taskfile/README.md

   task: webpack -p
 ```

 In cases where the `NODE_ENV` is empty, the third task will be preferred.
-However if `NODE_ENV` is either `development` or `production` then the more specific tasks &mdash; those with `env` defined &mdash; will be chosen rather than the default.
+However if `NODE_ENV` is either `development` or `production` then the more specific tasks &mdash; those with `env` defined &mdash; will be chosen rather than the default irrespective of the ordering of the tasks.

 ## Task Enumeration